 WATER STEWARDSHIP AT HOME

 Residents can help support lakes, wetlands, and streams from home.
 Check out these tips and resources to help plan ahead, beautify the yard, reduce overall maintenance time, and improve the watershed for the future.
-We've outlined four goals to approach yard care with the watershed in mind:
+We've outlined four goals (in no particular order) to approach yard care with the watershed in mind:

 Goal 1: Reduce runoff volume